-- A. "department" means the human services department; - B. "labeler" means a person that receives prescription drugs from a manufacturer or wholesaler and repackages those drugs for later retail sale, and that has a labeler code from the federal food and drug administration; - C. "manufacturer" means a manufacturer of prescription drugs as defined in 42 U.S.C.
-1396r-8(k)(5), including a subsidiary or affiliate of a manufacturer; - D. "medicaid" means the joint federal-state health coverage program pursuant to Title 19 or Title 21 of the federal Social Security Act; - E. "participating retail pharmacy" means a retail pharmacy or other business licensed to dispense prescription drugs that participates in the state medicaid program; - F. "secretary" means the secretary of human services; and - G. "wholesaler" means a business licensed to distribute prescription drugs in the state.
+A. "authority" or "department" means the health care authority;

+B. "labeler" means a person that receives prescription drugs from a manufacturer or wholesaler and repackages those drugs for later retail sale and that has a labeler code from the federal food and drug administration;

-Effective dates. - Laws 2002, ch.
-105, § 9 made the act effective July 1, 2002.
+C. "manufacturer" means a manufacturer of prescription drugs as defined in 42 U.S.C.
+1396r-8(k)(5), including a subsidiary or affiliate of a manufacturer;

+D. "medicaid" means the joint federal-state health coverage program pursuant to Title 19 or Title 21 of the federal Social Security Act;

+E. "participating retail pharmacy" means a retail pharmacy or other business licensed to dispense prescription drugs that participates in the state medicaid program;

+F. "secretary" means the secretary of health care authority; and

+G. "wholesaler" means a business licensed to distribute prescription drugs in the state.